CJLove/x16-LodeRunner/README.md

 * `runner.prg` - tests the runner's animations and basic movements on level 1.
 Use the `j` and `k` for left/right, `i` and `m` for up/down.
 The tiles directly under and directly below the runner are shown to the right, along with the runner's sprite's X and Y locations.

 ![](runner.gif)

+* `tiles.prg` - displays tiles (alphabetic characters, numbers, game tiles)

+* `sprites.prg` - displays sprite images for the runner and guards (images are reversed as necessary for moving left)